Senior Admission Counselor

 University of Puget Sound

-Elena's territories are: Alaska, Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont
+Elena's territories are: Alaska, Delaware, District of Columbia, Connecticut, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia.

 Where are you from?